tamothee/IOTS/proposal/Readme.md

 SOC 2, GDPR, and PCI compliance are all met by Vercel.
 <br/>
 <br/>
-User device password is hashed with PBKDF2 which the hashing algorithm recommended by OWASP.
+User door lock password is hashed with PBKDF2 which is the hashing algorithm recommended by OWASP for passwords.